tinode/tindroid/README.md

 * Deleting/muting topics and messages
 * Messages are not stored offline
 * Can't start new group conversations
-* No push notifications
+* No client support for typing notifications.
-* No typing notifications
+* No encryption

 Dependencies on the SDK side: